retaildevcrews/asb-spark/README.md

 - Deploy `LodeRunner` from `ghcr.io/retaildevcrews/loderunner:latest`
 - Explore `Azure Log Analytics` for observability
 - Explore an idea from your experiences / upcoming customer projects
-- Fix a bug that you ran into during the hack
+- Fix a bug that you ran into during the OpenHack
-- Most importantly, `have fun and learn at the hack!`
+- Most importantly, `have fun and learn at the OpenHack!`

 ### Random Notes